Jessie Wolf, L.I.C.S.W.

 1. Teach emotions.

-Parents of young girls should start to tune in to their child's mental well-being from the day their child is born.
-Teach your children about emotions, what they can do when they have big feelings and model positive behavior.
+Parents should start to tune in to their child's mental well-being from the day their child is born.
+Teach your child about emotions, what she can do when she has big feelings and model positive behavior.

 For example, you might say to your child: "I'm irritable today because I had a hard day at work.
 Let's read a book together because that would help me feel better."
 In this case, you are expressing what you're feeling, the reason you're feeling that way and demonstrating a positive way to handle your feelings.